 - U.S. veterans or service members who are in crisis can call 988 and then press "1" for the Veterans Crisis Line.
 Or text 838255.
 Or chat online.

 - The Suicide & Crisis Lifeline in the U.S. has a Spanish language phone line at 1-888-628-9454 (toll-free).

-If you're a teenager who's concerned that a friend or classmate may be considering suicide, take action.
+If you're a teenager who's worried that a friend or classmate may be thinking about suicide, take action:

 - Ask the person directly about their feelings, even though it may be awkward.
+You could start out with a general question, such as "How are you feeling?"
 Listen to what the person has to say and take it seriously.
 Just talking to someone who really cares can make a big difference.

 - If you've talked to the person and you're still concerned, share your concerns with a teacher, guidance counselor, someone at church, someone at a local youth center or another responsible adult.

 It may be hard to tell whether a friend or classmate is thinking about suicide.
 You may be afraid to take action and be wrong.
 If someone's behavior or talk makes you think the person is at risk of suicide, that person may be struggling with major issues.
 Even if your friend or classmate is not thinking about suicide, you can help the person get to the right resources.